When an Elementor Stack Buckles Under an LA Brand's Content

 Exactly what you get

 A WordPress build that treats content as structure: custom post types for your portfolio or properties, a brand-tuned block editor, a real editorial workflow, and a lean, fast stack that survives updates.
-It pairs with website development for the marketing layer, a custom CRM so content captures leads, and a business intelligence dashboard so you see which content actually performs.
+It pairs with website development for the marketing layer, a custom CRM so content captures leads, and a business intelligence (BI) dashboard so you see which content actually performs.

 How to choose a developer in Los Angeles